vuongducphuong/documentation/content/applications/services/helpdesk/overview/getting_started.rst

 .. image:: getting_started/stage-settings.png
    :align: center
-   :alt: View of a stage's settings page in Odoo Helpdesk
+   :alt: View of a stage's settings page in Leansoft Helpdesk

 Add email and SMS templates to stages
 -------------------------------------